neopragma/rpn_kata/NOTES.md

 - OK got it worked out, going to use the body-parser middleware to reduce work
 - Going to just commit the spike as it's only a couple files, I'll refactor the mess
+- Not gonna mock what I don't own, express wrapper is pretty paper thin anyways
+- pausing, apprentice needs help, he's all jazzed about serverless apps after his last tech meetup... oh, youthful enthusiasm :P

+Hmm.
+What kind of front-end.
+Aurelia looks like it's getting stale.
+Let's use React, never did that before :) could get messy so going to spike this too.

+- oh cool, a controlled input will let me filter out non-numeric characters from the numeric input
+- oi OK react will be a teeny bit hairy, but I think I have enough; going to start this in a single component and see how it does; pausing for dinner and to reflect